Skip to main content

 1994

-After three years of fundraising, Civic’s Shine Your Light fund-raising campaign gathers enough money to refurbish the front marquee, in addition to adding the lights that currently brighten the façade at night.
-Two-Hundred people come to witness the lighting ceremony held before the premiere of Secret Garden.
+After three years of fundraising, Civic’s Shine Your Light fund-raising campaign gathers enough money to refurbish the beautiful marquee, in addition to adding the lights that currently brighten the façade at night.
+Two-Hundred people come to witness the lighting ceremony held before the opening night of The Secret Garden.

 1996